openhab/openhab-docs/ui/widget-expressions-variables.md

 =(@@'Color1'.split(',')[2] !== '0') ?
 'On ' + '(' + @@'Color1'.split(',')[2] + '%)' : 'Off'
 ```

-Use a filled icon of a light bulb but only if the state of the Item passed in the prop `item` is ON:
+Use a filled `lightbulb` icon but only if the state of the Item passed in the prop `item` is ON:

 ```javascript
 icon: =(@@props.item === 'ON') ? 'f7:lightbulb_fill' : 'f7:lightbulb'